 Marketing automation software can prove quite useful in this regard, as it gives you a good idea of where in the sales process, your leads and prospects are and whether they’re ready for a sales discussion.

-Sales Data Analysis
+Analyze Your Sales Data

 The real benefit of the data-driven approach is an insight into the sales funnel.
 Sales funnel the best source to determine which prospects or customers to contact, when to do it and how.
-It will also help you drive decisions regarding which channels to use to reach them, how much revenue can be earned, and even predicting the leads: deal ratio.
+It will also help you drive decisions regarding which channels to use to reach them, how much revenue can be earned, and even predicting the leads: conversion ratio.

-Finally, the data-driven approach helps sales teams to qualify better leads, ensuring better customer experience, and higher customer retention after the close
+Finally, the data-driven approach helps sales teams to qualify better leads, ensuring better customer experience, and higher customer retention after the close.